English (ENGL)

 ENGL 5999 American Literary Marketplace (0-2 Credits)

 “American Literary Marketplace” bridges the culture of writing within the Department of English and Literary Arts with the culture of publishing in the United States.
-As an experiential learning course, it offers graduate students a formal, structured opportunity—as an internship, externship, or cooperative educational experience, depending on the student’s need—to deepen their writing practice and enact classroom learning outside and beyond the literary classroom.
+As an experiential learning course, it offers graduate students a formal, structured opportunity—as an internship, externship, or cooperative educational experience, depending on the student’s need—to deepen their writing practice and enact curricular learning outside and beyond the literary classroom.